-The good news is that at least 247 infants have been safely surrendered in Los Angeles County between 2002 and 2022.
+The good news is that at least 264 infants have been safely surrendered in Los Angeles County between 2002 and 2023.
 Most have been placed with families for adoption through the Department of Children and Family Services.
-Twenty-one surrendered children were reclaimed and safely returned to their mothers.
-Unfortunately, two infants died following birth, as a result of medical complications and/or extreme prematurity.
+Twenty-two surrendered children were reclaimed and safely returned to their mothers.
+Unfortunately, 62 of 86 infants died following birth.
 It is hoped that as public awareness increases about the SSBL, Supervisor's Knabe's goal of "no children thrown away ever" will be realized.